Research and Post-Doctorate Positions

 Appointment

-• High level of English language proficiency is required.
+• High level of English language proficiency is desirable.

-• Candidates are expected to be self-motivated, hardworking & team players.
+• Candidates are expected to be self-motivated, hardworking and team players.

 Contact Person